inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Spock, "The Galileo Seven", stardate 2822.3 Whatever you want to do, you have to do something else first.
 VMS Beer: Requires minimal user interaction, except for popping the top and sipping.
-However cans have been known on occasion to explode, or contain extremely un-beer-like contents.
+However cans have been known on occasion to explo, or contain extremely un-beer-like contents.
 How much does it cost to entice a dope-smoking UNIX system guru to Dayton?
 		-- Brian Boyle, UNIX/WORLD's First Annual Salary Survey